bradfordcondon/gatsby_profile/src/posts/2018-11-19-dataset_submission_guide.md

 ![admin dash](/img/datasets_to_hq_2018/admin_dash.png)

  The admin can click on the title to edit and view the submission, or click on approve to create the record.
 Once the submission is approved, it will be entered into Chado, and a Tripal entity will be created associated with it.
+Furthermore, HQ handles email events, and will notify users and admins of pending creation requests and their resolution.

+This field display is available for download [on GitHub here](https://github.com/NAL-i5K/tripal3_organism_layout).